opensearch-project/project-website/_posts/2025-02-04-introducing-reciprocal-rank-fusion-hybrid-search.md

    ![Applying RRF formula](/assets/media/blog-images/2025-02-04-introducing-reciprocal-rank-fusion-hybrid-search/RRFNormalization.png){: .img-fluid}

-4. **Add rank contributions:** Rank calculations are combined, and documents are sorted by decreasing rank score.
+4. **Add rank contributions**: Rank calculations are combined, and documents are sorted by decreasing rank score.

    ![Final rank score calculations](/assets/media/blog-images/2025-02-04-introducing-reciprocal-rank-fusion-hybrid-search/RRFFinalScoreCalculations.png){: .img-fluid}

-5. **Return the top results:** The highest-ranked documents are retrieved based on the query size.
+5. **Return the top results**: The highest-ranked documents are retrieved based on the query size.

 ## How to use RRF